kycdao/kycdao-ios-sdk/Sources/KycDao.docc/Onboarding.md

 try await verificationSession.login()
 ```

-## Accepting the disclaimer
+## 2. Accepting the disclaimer

 The user has to accept the disclaimer before being able to interact with kycDAO services.
+You can get the disclaimer text from ``VerificationSession/disclaimerText``, the ToS link from ``VerificationSession/termsOfService`` and the Privacy Policy link from ``VerificationSession/privacyPolicy``.

+> Important: When implementing the SDK, you are required to show the full disclaimer to the user, and make them able to visit the ToS and PP.

 ```swift
 if !verificationSession.disclaimerAccepted {